 DSR includes critical information such as which days had the highest sales, why did that happen, etc.

-This information becomes beneficial for management and managers to determine which leads your team should focus on basis behavior, source, or even industry.
+This information becomes beneficial for management and managers to determine which leads your team should focus on basis behaviour, source, or even industry.
 It even helps the marketing team to optimize their campaigns and set their target audiences accordingly!

 According to statistics, 60% of sales reps waste their time pursuing poor leads.
 Doing this not only lengthens the sales process but also impacts the team’s efficiency and the overall efficacy of the business.